-More than three decades after its founding, ATC has grown into a multi-service, two-year comprehensive college offering numerous educational opportunities in college transfer, health, public service, business, industrial technology, engineering technology, office systems technology and computer technology programs.
+More than four decades after its founding, ATC has grown into a multi-service, two-year comprehensive college offering numerous educational opportunities in university transfer, health, public service, business, industrial technology, engineering technology, office systems technology and computer technology programs.

-And new programs are being continually added as the workforce needs of the CSRA and South Carolina evolve.
+New programs are being continually added as the workforce needs of the CSRA and South Carolina evolve.
 In 2008 the Radiation Protection Technology program was launched to meet the needs of the reemerging nuclear industry.
+In 2012-13 the College has added five certificates in Nuclear Quality Systems, and is working toward final approval of an Associates degree in this area.
 ATC is also among the first colleges in the nation to develop a hydrogen curriculum to meet the needs of employers working to develop this potential new energy source.